Phrase and beyond

 "I need to rebase my commits to master"

 A rebase is a process that transfers all the changes in a commit history of a branch after a particular point.
-For example, let's say I have a task to implement a service.
-I do 10 commits in my local development environment.
-While I'm doing that, the master branch – the central branch that all developers contribute to – is also updated and contains some commits that are not present in my local environment.
-To prevent conflicts when we try to merge the two branches, I do a rebase on top of master, so eventually, I replay all the changes on top of master.
+For example, let's say we have a task to implement a service.
+We do 10 commits in our local development environment.
+While we're doing that, the master branch—the central branch that all developers contribute to—is also updated and contains some commits that are not present in our local environment.
+To prevent conflicts when we try to merge the two branches, we do a rebase on top of the master, so eventually, I replay all the changes on top of the master.

 "I have stashed my changes"